Building at the intersection of finance & intelligence.

 Jan 2026 – PresentChicago, IL

-• Leading an AI automation initiative projected to replace 80% of offshore SOX controls testing, reclaiming thousands of tester hours annually.
+• Leading a cost-saving AI automation initiative projected to replace ~80% of SOX controls-testing hours via Python-driven exception detection on audit logs.

 Aug 2025 – Dec 2025Miami, FL